Reddit's Appetite: Predicting User Engagement with Nutritional Content: Materials and Methods

-\xhdr{Preprocessing} In the first preprocessing step, we remove empty and deleted posts, as the community does not engage with such posts.
+\textbf{Preprocessing.} First, we remove empty and deleted posts, as the community does not engage with such posts.
 Next, we remove duplicate posts, which we define as those made by the same user with the same title within five minutes.
-This leaves us with $509,479$ posts.
-Lastly, to prepare the Reddit posts for the calculation of calories, we clean up the titles by removing special characters and emojis.
+In the remaining $513,044$ posts, we clean up titles by removing special characters and emojis.
+Lastly, we only keep posts with a valid image, resulting in $447,863$ posts.